 Why Send a California Preliminary Notice?

-This is the reason why preliminary notices were invented in the first place — to protect property owners from the risk of a lien filing from an unknown party.
+The primary purpose of prelim notices is to inform property owners & developers, construction lenders, and general contractors about who is working on or providing materials to the job.
+This protects job participants against the risk of a “surprise lien” from some unknown contractor or supplier not getting paid on the job.
 Sending notice establishes a line of communication that gives all of the parties a better opportunity to prevent any payment issues from developing into full-blown problems.

-The goal is to facilitate a smooth payment process for everyone on the project, ensuring timely, accurate payments while avoiding mechanics liens and other major problems.
+The goal and purpose of the preliminary notice process in California are to facilitate a smooth payment process for everyone on the project.
+These documents help ensure timely, accurate payments while avoiding mechanics liens and other major problems.

 As we discussed above, sending preliminary notice is essential in California, because it’s the first step that’s required to secure lien rights on a project.
 But securing lien rights, while important, is hardly the only benefit that sending notice provides.